hdShang/arxiv-daily/docs/cs-CV/2025-12-05/papers/251205529v1-see-in-depth-training-free-surgical-scene-segmentation-with-monocula.md

 ---
 layout: default
-title: See in Depth: Training-Free Surgical Scene Segmentation with Monocular Depth Priors
+title: "See in Depth: Training-Free Surgical Scene Segmentation with Monocular Depth Priors"
 ---

 # See in Depth: Training-Free Surgical Scene Segmentation with Monocular Depth Priors